janekx21/bachelor-thesis/chapters/ba.typ

 GitHub-Actions.
 Merging or deploying a version should only be done when every automated test succeeds.

-=== Query tests in tree sitter <query-tests>
+=== Query tests in tree-sitter <query-tests>

-The tree-sitter-owl2-manchester-syntax repository, that contains the tree sitter grammar that is used by the language server, has its own tests.
+The tree-sitter-owl2-manchester-syntax repository, that contains the tree-sitter grammar that is used by the language server, has its own tests.
 They can be found in the `test/corpus/*.txt` files and are executed by running `npm test`.